termux-pacman/pacman-for-termux/README.md

 ## A warning:
 #### pacman-arch
-Do not install or update the original conflicting packages ([list](https://github.com/Maxython/pacman-for-termux/wiki/Package-List)), as there is a chance to break the system.
-These customized packages are located [here](https://github.com/Maxython/arch-packages-for-termux) and are updated as well.

 To install packages without dependencies, use the following command: `pacman -Sdd name_package`
 #### pacman-termux
 There are currently no compiled termux packages in pacman format, but you can make full use of `makepkg`.